iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 ## Standard application

-If you're developing a standard application, then you are already set.
+If you are developing a standard application, then you are already set.
 To reach more audience, you can [publish your app to the Dapps store](#publish-your-app-to-the-dapps-store).

 ## Confidential Computing application